Why Do Women Want Breast Augmentation?

 Your Recovery After Your Breast Augmentation Procedure; Minimizing Pain and Ensuring a Quick Recovery

-Scars
+Breast Augmentation Scars

-While the most common scar from breast augmentation procedures by most surgeons in the U.S. is in the inframammary fold, the scar may be left around the lower half of the areola or in the armpit (axilla) from the TEAM ® Procedure.
-This hides the scar in the recess of the axilla so it is not seen on the chest at all!
-Scars are minimized by how we hide them in these areas and also by using the Keller Funnel® that allows us to utilize a shorter scar.
+Scars are minimized by how Dr. Stephens conceals them in these areas and by using the Keller Funnel®, which allows us to achieve shorter scars.
 Regardless, any scarring can be easily hidden with undergarments and should fade over time with proper scar care and sun protection in the healing phase.
-We recommend Biocorneum®, an FDA-approved, silicone-based scar treatment (other scar treatments have not been studied nor FDA approved for effectiveness) to reduce the size and thickness of your scars.
-In darker skin types, we will recommend a scar lightening medication as well.
+We recommend Biocorneum®, an FDA-approved, silicone-based scar treatment (other scar treatments have not been studied or FDA-approved for effectiveness) to reduce the size and thickness of your scars.
+For darker skin types, we will also recommend a scar-lightening medication.

 Patient Testimonials